Lumexralph/blog-site/content/posts/iris-flower-classification/index.md

 tweaking those steps to the data I am dealing with to ensure a model with a high prediction rate.

 Since the outcome we want from the model is to decide among 3 possible outcomes, in addition to the algorithm of choice, there are some other algorithms like decision trees, XGBoost, that can also be used.
 But I am going to use an advanced learning algorithm coupled with Logistic Regression.

-We would be using Logistic Regression but not the type that determines two possible outcomes, the actual advanced machine learning algorithm I will use is Softmax Classification algorithm.
-The softmax regression algorithm is a generalization of logistic regression, which is a binary classification algorithm to the multiclass classification contexts.
+We would be using Logistic Regression but not the type that determines two possible outcomes.
+The actual advanced machine learning algorithm I will use is the Softmax Classification algorithm.
+The softmax regression algorithm is a generalization of logistic regression, which is a binary classification algorithm, to the multiclass classification context.

 Our model will be built with a neural network with softmax output with some optimization applied.

-Basically, if we are looking for 3 possible outcomes, we can encode the outcome using `0, 1, 2` i.e.
+Basically, if we are looking for 3 possible outcomes, we can encode the outcome using 0, 1, 2, i.e.

 ```python